Akili built Video Games to Help ADHD in kids

 Eddie Martucci: But well, that’s the interesting thing about cognitive dysfunction, right?
 The way I talk about it sometimes is cognitive functioning and or problems with cognitive functioning go across disease, right?
 They’re in many ways disease agnostic.
 Almost anything that touches the brain results in some level of cognitive dysfunction or at least some proportion of patients that have longer term cognitive dysfunction.
 But it also goes above and below disease, meaning subclinical.
 So there are people that are not diagnosed with issues that, you know, that probability-wise there’s 20 or 30 percent that are significantly below the mean they’re struggling with these things.
 So this is a this is a basic human function that rears its head in a really nasty way in many diseases, but is actually relatable to all of us.

 Harry Glorikian: Yeah.
 So.
 I mean, there’s a lot of challenges when you’re trying to design something like this.
-A ten year old will not spend much time playing a mobile game unless it’s it’s just as compelling as, you know, anything that they could download as a mobile app.
+A ten year old will not spend much time playing mobile games to help ADHD unless it’s it’s just as compelling as, you know, anything that they could download as a mobile app.
 So.
 How did you guys, what steps did you guys take?
 You know, it’s almost like game design and, you know, therapeutic outcome, you know, together in one package.
 And so how did you guys, what steps did you guys take to make sure this thing was fun?

 Harry Glorikian: Let’s pause the conversation for a minute to talk about one small but important thing you can do, to help keep the podcast going.
 And that’s leave a rating and a review for the show on Apple Podcasts.